salbrec/seqQscorer/utils/gene_structure/README.md

-This folder could contain gtf files for the sepecies you are investiagting.
+This folder could contain gtf files for the species you are investigating.